Multi-Carrier Modulation: An Evolution from Time-Frequency Domain to Delay-Doppler Domain: MC Modulations for ESDD channels

-Now the crucial question is whether there exists a DDOP denoted by $u(t)$, that is orthogonal with respect to both the time (delay) resolution $\mathcal T=\frac{T_0}{M}$ and the frequency (Doppler) resolution $\mathcal F=\frac{1}{NT_0}$.
-If such a DDOP does exist, we can realize this hypothetical ODDM modulation by letting $g(t)=u(t)$ in (\ref{xtoddm}).
-According to \cite{oddmicc22}, such a DDOP does exist, if we let $u(t)$ be a \emph{pulse-train} given by
+Now the crucial question is whether the DDOP denoted by $u(t)$ in (\ref{xtoddm}), which is orthogonal with respect to both the time (delay) resolution $\Delta T=\frac{T_0}{M}$ and the frequency (Doppler) resolution $\Delta F=\frac{1}{NT_0}$, exists or not.
+If such a DDOP does exist, we can realize this hypothetical ODDM modulation.
+It turns out that although there does not exist $g(t)$ that satisfies the orthogonality condition (\ref{g_ortho}) for $\Delta T=\frac{T_0}{M}$ and $\Delta F=\frac{1}{NT_0}$ across all $m$ and $n$, if we limit their range, we can have: \begin{enumerate} \item orthogonality condition within the range holds, \item the \ac{io} relation in Proposition 1 holds within the same range. \end{enumerate} As explained in \cite{oddmicc22,oddm}, the DDOP that satisfies this new orthogonality condition with limited range is a time-limited or windowed \emph{pulse-train} given by

-where the subpulse $a(t)$ is a square-root Nyquist pulse \emph{parameterized} by its zero-ISI interval $T_0/M$ and its duration $T_a=2Q\frac{T_0}{M}$, {where $Q$ is a positive integer}.
+where the subpulse $a(t)$ is a square-root Nyquist pulse \emph{parameterized} by its zero-ISI namely Nyquist interval $\frac{T_0}{M}$ and its duration $T_a=2Q\frac{T_0}{M}$, {where $Q$ can be a positive integer}.

-Figure \ref{shape_ut} illustrates the unique structure of the DDOP $u(t)$.
-When $2Q\ll M$ and therefore $T_a\ll T_0$, it has been proved that $u(t)$ satisfies the orthogonality property of
+Fig. \ref{shape_ut} illustrates the unique structure of the DDOP $u(t)$.
+Note that the orthogonality property of a prototype pulse in MC modulation, such as $u(t)$, can be understood in terms of its ambiguity function.
+In particular, when $2Q\ll M$ and therefore $T_a\ll T_0$, it has been proved that $u(t)$ satisfies the orthogonality property of

 for $|m|\le M-1$ and $|n| \le N-1$, where $\mathcal A_{u,u}(\cdot)$ is the ambiguity function of $u(t)$ defined as